 Designated paths around and through the golf course are available at all times.
 Please see information signs at the park for details.
-Improvements to these paths are being made during 2019-20.
+Improvements to these paths were made in 2019-20.

-There are times when visitors have unrestricted access to the golf course, however golfers may still be playing.
+There are times when visitors have unrestricted access to the golf course, however please be aware that golfers may still be playing.
 Please only access the course at these times:

 The park area is flat.
 There are car parking spaces for disabled visitors and families with young children.